-Dr Aboagye-Antwi is the Principal Investigator of Target Malaria Ghana and a Senior Lecturer in Medical Entomology and Parasitology at the University of Ghana, College of Basic and Applied Sciences, School of Biological Sciences, Department of Animal Biology and Conservation Science.
+Dr. Aboagye-Antwi is Principal Investigator of Target Malaria Ghana and a Senior Lecturer in Medical Entomology and Parasitology at the University of Ghana.

-Dr Aboagye-Antwi’s first true introduction to medical research came in a lecture by medical officers on preventive practices during an outbreak of schistosomiasis in his secondary school.
-Since then, he developed interest in pursuing parasitic infections research as a profession and has gained considerable experience over the last 20 years.
+Dr. Aboagye-Antwi’s first interest in medical research was sparked by a lecture on preventive practices during an outbreak of schistosomiasis he attended during secondary school.
+This led him to pursue research in parasitic infections, a profession he has gained considerable experience in over the last 20 years.
 His research interest is in water-related parasitic diseases with a focus on intermediate hosts and/or vector-borne diseases.
-Dr Aboagye-Antwi’s long-term research goal is to describe and explain the principles that underline the wide range of complex relationships between vectors, parasites, intermediate hosts and hosts.
+Dr. Aboagye-Antwi’s long-term research goal is to describe and explain the principles underlining the wide range of complex relationships between vectors, parasites, intermediate hosts and hosts.

 “The exploitation of the knowledge gained will facilitate the control and probable elimination of parasitic diseases.”

-For his enthusiasm and contributions in the field of vector research, Dr Aboagye-Antwi’s has been a recipient of several awards including the Cambridge African Partnership for Research Excellence (CAPREx) postdoctoral fellowship, Roberts fund at Keele University, Ghana Education Trust Fund (GETFund) scholarship and a DANIDA Sponsorship.
+His enthusiasm and contributions in the field of vector research, have earned Dr. Aboagye-Antwi several awards, including the Cambridge African Partnership for Research Excellence (CAPREx) postdoctoral fellowship, Roberts fund at Keele University, Ghana Education Trust Fund (GETFund) scholarship and a DANIDA Sponsorship.

-Dr Aboagye-Antwi’s experiences in research projects have spurred him on and deepened his interest in the interactions between vectors, parasites and hosts and he seeks to pursue further knowledge in mosquito molecular genetics and genetic transformation to enable him make more meaningful contributions towards the control and elimination of vector borne parasitic diseases in Africa.
-He does not like the fact that sub-Saharan Africa’s weak economies have to spend well over 1.2% of their GDP on the control and treatment of malaria alone!
+Dr. Aboagye-Antwi’s experience in research projects has spurred him to continue on this path and deepened his interest in the interactions between vectors, parasites and hosts.
+He is working to pursue further knowledge in mosquito molecular genetics and genetic transformation that will enable him to make more meaningful contributions towards the control and elimination of vector borne parasitic diseases in Africa.
+He wishes that sub-Saharan Africa’s already weak economies were not forced to spend well over 1.2% of their GDP on the control and treatment of malaria alone.